LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-Draw a Cattmul-Rom spline using color COLOR to the surface SURFACE.
+Draw a Cattmul-Rom spline of COLOR to SURFACE.
 The shape of the curve is defined by waypoints.
 A waypoint is a vertex containing an X and Y coordinate pair.

 Parameters